Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO): Discussion

-The negative polarisation seen in \textit{STEREO-A} data, however, may be caused by the combination of large fluffy silicate particles freshly ejected from the nucleus and the low phase angle.
-While the inversion angle is expected at $22^{\circ}$ and is instead seen at $32^{\circ}$, a small variation in the structure and composition of the particles can extend the theoretical models of the negative branch even to $35^{\circ}$ \citep[e.g.][]{PetrovaEtAl2001}, and it is reasonable to assume the particle composition in this near-Sun environment will be significantly different from that at higher heliocentric distances.
+In light of the fragmentation hypothesis, the negative polarisation seen in \textit{STEREO-A} data may be caused by the combination of new, freshly exposed silicate particles ejected from the nucleus on the one hand, and the low phase angle on the other.
+While the inversion angle is expected at $22^{\circ}$ and is instead seen at $32^{\circ}$, a small variation in the structure and composition of the particles can extend the theoretical models of the negative branch even to near $40^{\circ}$ \citep[e.g.][]{PetrovaEtAl2001,FrattinEtAl2019,ZubkoEtAl2020,HalderGanesh2021}.
+Some of the aforementioned theoretical models reproduce the results more readily with compact particles rather than fluffy aggregates, although \citet{ZubkoEtAl2015JQSRT} argues that packing density does not have a significant effect on the polarimetric response when the particle morphology attains a significant level of disorder, when compared to the effects of refractive index.
+A strong negative polarimetric response at a variety of phase angles might be caused, for instance, by particles with rounded shapes caused due to melting \citep[e.g.][]{HansenTravis1974,HansenHovenier1974}.